The world today is a complicated place.

 Don’t try to change too much at once.

-Moderate the alcoholic intake … you don’t need wine with every meal, or that second bottle!
+Moderate the alcoholic intake … you really don’t need wine with every meal, or that second bottle!

 If you are severely overweight get your doctor’s help.